The RE Curriculum at St Wilfrid's CE Primary School

-Parental Rights of Withdrawal in a Voluntary Aided School.
+Parental Rights of Withdrawal in a Church of England Academy

 The Worship and Religious Education provided by the school is in accordance with the Church of England.
 This foundation is also reflected in the curriculum and the whole life of the school community.
 Since the conduct of the school as a whole reflects the Church of England ethos, removal of pupils from Worship and/or Religious Education (as parents are legally entitled to do) cannot insulate them from the religious life of the school.

-At St Wilfrid's Church of England Primary School, the daily act of collective worship is viewed as an integral and important part of school life.
-Through this and in the general ethos of the school we seek to promote our mission statement, where all pupils belong, believe and become.
+At St Wilfrid's CE Primary School, the daily act of collective worship is viewed as an integral and important part of school life.
+Through this and in the general ethos of the school we seek to promote our mission statement of Belonging, Believing and Becoming.

 Withdrawing Pupils from Collective Worship